Chabrador dog — Chow Chow and Labrador Retriever mix

 About the Chabrador

-The Chabrador is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Chabrador is best matched with experienced owners.
+The Chabrador is a cross between the Chow Chow and Labrador Retriever.
+The Chabrador is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Chabrador is best matched with experienced owners.
 Typically standing 18 to 24 inches and weighing 45 to 80 pounds, this breed has a life expectancy of 9 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chabrador brings a distinct combination of traits that sets it apart.
 The Chabrador has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Chabrador loves being close to its people and forms strong bonds with every member of the household.